Faculty Handbook

 Section 5: The Process and Timeline

 Unit peer review committees make recommendations to the chairperson or school director.
 Chairpersons and directors then make unit-level recommendations which are reviewed by the college peer review committee, which makes a recommendation to the dean.
 Deans make the college recommendation to the Provost by February 28th each year.
-Because tenure at Michigan State University is in the University and not in the department, school, or college, every action prior to the Provost’s review is a recommendation.
+Because tenure at Michigan State University is in the University and not in the department, school, or college, every action prior to the provost’s review is a recommendation.
 Only the faculty member can stop a reappointment, tenure, or promotion case from moving forward to the next higher level of review.
-A negative recommendation by the chairperson, director, or dean does not eliminate the review at the Provost level.
+A negative recommendation by the chairperson, director, or dean does not eliminate the review at the provost level.
 Recommendations are to be based on explicit unit and college criteria and quality evaluations that are consistent with unit, college, and University policies and goals.

 The Office of the Provost reviews occur each year during March and April.
 Faculty are to be notified of the recommendations from their chairperson/director and dean when those recommendations are forwarded to the next level for review.
 Faculty will normally be notified of the final recommendation for reappointment, promotion, and tenure actions during May.
 Official notice of final decisions will normally be sent to faculty members in June, after the President has approved promotion actions and the Board of Trustees has approved tenure actions at its June meeting.
-Reappointment, promotion, and tenure decisions become effective on July 1 of each year

 [2] See Faculty Rights and Responsibilities policy in the Faculty Handbook: https://www.hr.msu.edu/policies-procedures/faculty-academic-staff/faculty-handbook/faculty_rights.html